Results of the 2009 Iranian presidential election: Initial digit distribution/Benford's law

 Another way to look for evidence of possible fraud is to analyze the data using Benford's law.
 This law concerns the distribution of leading digits in data which is distributed across several orders of magnitude.
 It states an expectation that roughly 30% of data points leading digit will have the value 1, and gives further expectations for other values and other digits.
 Since people cannot effectively create random numbers, there is a good chance that human-fabricated numbers will not follow Benford's law.
 Other experts, such as Joseph Deckert, Mikhail Myagkov and Peter C. Ordeshook from University of Oregon and California Institute of Technology, argue that fraud can move data in direction of satisfying that law.
 In a paper titled "Benford’s Law and the Detection of Election Fraud," Peter C. Oreshook write:With increasing frequency websites appear to argue that the application of Benford’s Law – a prediction as to the observed frequency of numbers in the first and second digits of official election returns -- establishes fraud in this or that election.
 However, looking at data from Ohio, Massachusetts and Ukraine, as well as data artificially generated by a series of simulations, we argue here that Benford’s Law is essentially useless as a forensic indicator of fraud.
 Deviations from either the first or second digit version of that law can arise regardless of whether an election is free and fair.
 In fact, fraud can move data in the direction of satisfying that law and thereby occasion wholly erroneous conclusions.Walter R. Mebane Jr., performs a 2nd-digit Benford test on the ballot-box/polling station-level data.
-He finds that the test shows significant deviations in the vote counts for Karroubi and Rezaei, as well as for Ahmadinejad.
+He finds that the test shows significant deviations in the vote counts for Karroubi and Rezaee, as well as for Ahmadinejad.
 He concludes, "The data give very strong support for a diagnosis that the 2009 election was affected by significant fraud [...]
-The simplest interpretation is that in many ballot boxes the votes for Karoubi and Rezaei were thrown out while in many ballot boxes extra votes were added for Ahmadinejad."
+The simplest interpretation is that in many ballot boxes the votes for Karoubi and Rezaee were thrown out while in many ballot boxes extra votes were added for Ahmadinejad."
 He added that for a benign interpretation, "additional evidence needs to explain how the strong support for Ahmadinejad happens to line up so strongly with the proportion of invalid votes in the ballot-box vote counts."